Kreogist/Cuties-Uninstaller/README.md

 Cuties Uninstaller
 ==================
-Cuties Uninstaller is a application to uninstall Cuties for Windows Platform.
+Cuties Uninstaller is an application to uninstall Cuties for Microsoft Windows Platform.